-To use the Livescribe 3 smartpen, first sync it with your iPhone or iPad via Bluetooth.
+To use the https://www.businessnewsdaily.com via Bluetooth.
 Next, boot up the Livescribe app on your mobile device.
 Once those two steps are complete, simply open up your notebook and start writing.
 While you write, your physical notes are replicated in digital form in the Livescribe app.
 If you're taking notes during a meeting or lecture, your mobile device will automatically capture audio from your surroundings.

 When you're finished writing, tap on a word or mark in your digital notes to hear the audio that was recorded at that time.
 You can save your notes for later, or share them via email, social media or a variety of cloud storage platforms.
 Overall, the Livescribe 3 makes it easy to capture your notes in digital form, but there are a few caveats.
 First, you must write in a special Livescribe notebook in order for your notes to be captured.
 Second, the pen is currently compatible only with OS devices, though Livescribe says Android support might arrive this year.